We are happy to help with enquiries from rating agents and surveyors as long as the query is accompanied by a letter of authority from the ratepayer.

 In some cases, we will offset an overpayment against other debts the ratepayer may have with the Council.

-Our policy is that any requests for allowances (whether by the ratepayer or their agents) for empty periods should be made at the time, so that we will have the opportunity to inspect the property in question.
+Our policy is that any requests for allowances (whether by the ratepayer or their agents) for empty periods should be made at the time (when the property is vacant), so that we will have the opportunity to inspect the property in question.

 We will consider backdated requests only in exceptional circumstances, and then only if appropriate documentary evidence is provided.